DuncanFairley/TWC/README.txt

 rust-g from https://github.com/DuncanFairley/rust-g if not using included windows dll.

-Ensure you put the source in a folder named TWC, as your DME name must match the name of the folder it's in.
+Ensure you put the source in a folder named TWC, as your DME name should match the name of the folder it's in.